charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 as a single object,
 and just one of many such collections, all of the same length.
-This turns out to be super common!
+This turns out to be super common: for example, the x, y, and z coordinates of an object in three-dimensional space are such a collection, as are the firing rates of a population of neurons.

-This is no less true of neuroscience than of any other scientific field that uses math.
+Linear algebra is just as important for neuroscience as it is for any other scientific field that uses math.
 Even though neurons and neural circuits have complex, non-linear behavior, we need the tools of linear algebra